Subscribe to updates

 Summary

-The Education Board meeting scheduled for 22 January 2026 was set to cover a range of topics concerning the City of London Corporation's educational initiatives and financial management.
-Key discussions were expected to include updates on the City Premium Grant, adult skills and apprenticeships, and the evaluation of the Cultural & Creative Learning Fund.
-The Board was also scheduled to consider the revenue budget for 2026/27 and receive updates on the Education Strategy's first year of implementation.
+The Education Board of the City of London Council met on Thursday, 22 January 2026, to discuss a range of educational initiatives and financial matters.
+Key topics scheduled for review included updates on the City Premium Grant, adult skills and apprenticeships, and the evaluation of the Cultural & Creative Learning Fund.
+The Board was also set to consider the revenue budgets for 2026/27 and receive an update on the first year of the Education Strategy 2024-29.

 City Premium Grant 2024/25 Update

 The Board was scheduled to receive an update on the City Premium Grant (CPG) for the 2024/25 academic year.
 This grant aims to support 'additionality' to the education offer of schools within the City of London Family of Schools, meaning it should not be used for basic school needs.
 The CPG is divided into three streams: Disadvantaged Pupils Grant, Partnerships Grant, and Strategic Grant.
 For the 2024/25 academic year, the Strategic Grant focused on five themes: Mental Health & Wellbeing, Employability, Oracy, Environmental & Outdoor Learning, and Personal Development.
-The report was expected to highlight key statistics from the 118 CPG-funded projects, popular themes, and learnings from the process's third year of operation.
-The recommendation was for members to note the findings presented in the report.
+The report was expected to present key statistics from the 118 CPG-funded projects that ran during the academic year, highlighting popular themes and areas of focus, and noting developments in the process's third year of operation.
+The recommendation was for Members to note the findings shared in this report.1

-An update was scheduled on the City of London Corporation's adult skills education and apprenticeship programmes.
-The report was to cover the apprenticeship recruitment and training overview, including the City of London's apprenticeship programme coordinated by the Learning and Development Team.
-It was also to detail the training provided by the Adult Skills Team for apprentices at Levels 2 and 3, and occasionally Level 4, in areas such as Business Administration, Customer Service, Accounting, Payroll, and Data Technician.
-The report was expected to review achieved qualification grades, employment outcomes for apprentices, and assess the impact of apprenticeship training.
+An update was scheduled regarding the City of London Corporation's adult skills education and apprenticeship programmes.
+This report was to cover the apprenticeship recruitment and training overview, including the City of London's apprenticeship programme coordinated by the Learning and Development Team in partnership with departmental managers.
+Recruitment is managed by Human Resources, with departmental representatives involved in interviews and selection.
+The Apprenticeship Academy supports Year 10 and 11 students through academic learning and work placements, preparing them for entry-level apprenticeships.
+The Adult Skills Team delivers training for apprentices at Levels 2 and 3, and occasionally Level 4, in areas such as Business Administration, Customer Service, Accounting, Payroll, and Data Technician.
+For higher-level apprenticeships (Levels 5–7) and specialist Level 3 programmes, external providers or subcontractors are engaged.
+The report was expected to review achieved qualification grades, employment outcomes for apprentices, and assess the impact of apprenticeship training, providing an update on the Apprenticeship Service's delivery activities.
+Members were asked to note the report.

 Apprenticeship Levy Spend Update